On this page:

 SHOW@ @ude1 @ude2 ... -- display these user-defined elements.

-SAVE@ filename comment -- save user-defined elements to file, optional comment text after filename will be written to the file as a comment line.
+SAVE@ filename comment -- save all user-defined elements to file, optional comment text after filename will be written to the file as a comment line.

-_filename -- retrieve user-defined elements from file.
+_filename -- retrieve user-defined elements from file (same as RUN filename).

 FILES -- show all files in Hypatia's program folder.